 - Build a company culture that supports your customer promise

-But, how can you know if your strategy if truly working?
+But, how can you know if your strategy is truly working?
 How do you know if it’s affecting your company’s objectives?

 It starts with quantifying, measuring and tracking business outcomes that are influenced by your HR practices.
-But first you must determine your business’s HR key performance indicators (KPIs).
+First, however, you must determine your business’s HR KPIs.

 What are HR KPIs?

-The role of the KPI is to provide awareness of how you’re progressing toward your organization’s short-term and long-term goals.
+KPIs provide awareness of how you’re progressing toward your organization’s short- and long-term goals.
 The KPIs that you select should be directly linked to your overall objectives, goals and strategies.

 For many companies, the following examples are core HR KPIs: